For a successful holiday, here is your checklist to check before you hit the road:

 For any information concerning rentals, activities or the terms of your stay, information on the territory or related products, go to the reception of your campsite.

-Rule n°1: From 10pm to 7.30am, on foot you will move.
+Rule n°1: From 10 p.m. to 7:30 a.m., you will no longer make any noise and on foot you will move.

 Rule n°3: In the chalet your animals alone, you will never leave.